 - MUSIC: Routine must be performed with music.
 Music selection should be determined by the director.
-Music and lyrics need to be school-appropriate. - b.
-TIME: 1:45 3:00 (1 minute, 45 seconds 3 minutes).
-Performers must keep equipment in hand at all times except during release moves.
-Timing starts with the first movement of the performance and stops with the logical conclusion of the performance. - c.
-ENTRANCE/EXIT: The performance should include an organized entrance and exit, even though the entrance and exit will not be adjudicated. - d.
-EQUIPMENT: Rifles are defined as devices constructed so as to conform in outward appearance to military rifles with optional hardware.
-Performers may not use flag, sabre, or baton to augment their routines. - e.
-CONTENT - 1) Spins - 2) Tosses - 3) Carving/Extensions - 4) Hand to Hand Changes - 5) Grip Changes - 6) Work of Difference Planes - 7) Rolls and Wraps - 8) Work done on all areas of the equipment (top, middle, and bottom) - 9) Equipment Layered over body movement - 10) Traveling (use of the performance floor) - 11) Visual Musicality/Choreography - INSPECTION: will take place in a specified area thirty minutes prior to the performance time. - 1) Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical shoes).
+Music a. and lyrics need to be school-appropriate. - TIME: 1:45 3:00 (1 minute, 45 seconds 3 minutes).
+Performers must keep equipment in hand at all times b. except during release moves.
+Timing starts with the first movement of the performance and stops with the logical conclusion of the performance. - ENTRANCE/EXIT: The performance should include an organized entrance and exit, even though the entrance c. and exit will not be adjudicated. - EOUIPMENT: Rifles are defined as devices constructed so as to conform in outward appearance to military rifles d. with optional hardware.
+Performers may not use flag, sabre, or baton to augment their routines. - CONTENT e.
+1) Spins

+- 2) Tosses Carving/Extensions

+- 7) Rolls and Wraps

+- 8) Work done on all areas of the equipment (top, middle, and bottom)

+- Hand to Hand Changes

+- Grip Changes 5)

+- 10) Traveling (use of the performance floor) - Work of Difference Planes 6) - 11) Visual Musicality/Choreography - f.
+INSPECTION: will take place in a specified area thirty minutes prior to the performance time. - Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical 1) shoes).
 No hard soled shoes are allowed.
-Performance without shoes is allowed. - Wipe the soles of shoes before entry onto performance floor to remove any debris that may have been picked up en route to performance. - 3) Check all props (backdrops or scenery) and equipment for proper padding to protect the gym floor. - a) Rifle butts and tips must be padded and taped to prevent damage to the floor. - b) All metal accessories must also be padded and taped. - Padding must be placed on any part of the equipment that could cause damage if dropped or intentionally hit on the floor.
+Performance without shoes is allowed. - Wipe the soles of shoes before entry onto performance floor to remove any debris that may have been 2) picked up en route to performance. - 3) Check all props (backdrops or scenery) and equipment for proper padding to protect the gym floor. - a) Rifle butts and tips must be padded and taped to prevent damage to the floor. - All metal accessories must also be padded and taped. b) - Padding must be placed on any part of the equipment that could cause damage if dropped or c) intentionally hit on the floor.

-6. SABRE SOLO
+SABRE SOLO 6.

-- a.
-MUSIC: Routine must be performed with music.
+- MUSIC: Routine must be performed with music.
 Music selection should be determined by the director.
-Music and lyrics need to be school-appropriate. - b.
-TIME: 1:45 3:00 (1 minute, 45 seconds 3 minutes).
-Performers must keep equipment in hand at all times except during release moves.
-Timing starts with the first movement of the performance and stops with the logical conclusion of the performance. - ENTRANCE/EXIT: The performance should include an organized entrance and exit, even though the entrance and exit will not be adjudicated. - d.
+Music a. and lyrics need to be school-appropriate. - TIME: 1:45 3:00 (1 minute, 45 seconds 3 minutes).
+Performers must keep equipment in hand at all times b. except during release moves.
+Timing starts with the first movement of the performance and stops with the logical conclusion of the performance. - ENTRANCE/EXIT: The performance should include an organized entrance and exit, even though the entrance c. and exit will not be adjudicated. - d.
 EQUIPMENT: Sabres are defined as equipment designed to be held in the hand for cutting and defense, with either a curved or straight blade.
 Performers may not use rifle, flag, or baton to augment their routines.